jun-jie-sun/jun-jie-sun.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: '<span class="publication-title"><a href="https://www.tandfonline.com/journals/grad20">[2.
-Simulation analysis on the irradiation effect of hydrogen ions on the electrostatic residual ion dump in NNBI]</a></span>' ""
+title: '<a href="https://www.tandfonline.com/journals/grad20" style="color: teal;">2.
+Simulation analysis on the irradiation effect of hydrogen ions on the electrostatic residual ion dump in NNBI</a>'
 collection: publications
 category: manuscripts
 permalink: /publication/2015-10-01-paper-title-number-3